iamshadmirza/react-native-design-system/README.md

 ```

 And we are done!
-> You can see all the configuration available in theme page.
+> You can see all the configurations available on the theme page.

 # If you have a lot of customizations
 This is just a personal approach, you can do as you prefer.
 What I usually do is create a `theme.config.js` file and add all my customizations there.